 A very concerning flaw was revealed during the 2017 Black Hat conference in Las Vegas, which could allow affordable phone surveillance and location tracking.
 The 3G and 4G devices deployed worldwide were found vulnerable to IMSI catchers aka Stingray devices.
 In other words, a serious cryptographic vulnerability was discovered the protocol used in 3G and 4G LTE networks enabling devices to connect with the operator.

 The new technology (5G) will revolutionize the entire IoT framework.
-It will be the soul to new technologies and will be the center-of-attention for innovators.
+It will be the soul of new technologies and will be the center of attention for innovators.

 Super-Fast Connectivity and User Privacy